ugol/pomodoro/README.txt

 #define _consumerkey @"your key"
 #define _secretkey @"your other key"

-If you want to compile the code and are not intersted to Twitter, just define two fake variables somewhere and don't activate the twitter integration.
+If you are not interested in Twitter, just don't activate the twitter integration.

 ------------------------------
 Thanks, in no particular order